A general relativistic extension to mesh-free methods for hydrodynamics: Numerical implementation

 We can now replace the state and flux vectors just derived for GR hydrodynamics in Eq.~\ref{eq:FV} and naturally obtain a GR extension to the numerical scheme in \textsc{gizmo}, in the form

 where the Latin indices here refer to the interacting cells.

-In the Newtonian case in \textsc{gizmo}, the Riemann problem is solved in the reference frame of the face (i.e. $\mathbf{w}=0$) and then the solution is de-boosted back to the lab frame, exploiting the Galilean invariance of the problem \citep[see][for details]{springel10,pakmor2011}.
+In the Newtonian case in \textsc{gizmo}, the Riemann problem is solved in the reference frame of the face (i.e. $\mathbf{w}=0$) and then the solution is de-boosted back to the lab frame, exploiting the Galilean invariance of the problem.
 In the GR case, such a boosting procedure should be based on Lorentz transformations rather than on Galilean ones, and this would make the implementation more cumbersome.
-For this reason, we follow the procedure in \citet{zhang2006} and \citet{chang2020}, and solve the Riemann problem directly in the lab frame.
+For this reason, we follow the procedure in \citet{zhang2006} and \citet{chang2020}, and solve the Riemann problem directly in the lab frame. \corr{Note that in principle the Riemann problem could be solved in any frame, as long as the appropriate interval for the solution is then chosen.
+The reference frame of the face in the Newtonian case is typically chosen to prevent numerical approximations in the Riemann solver from potentially breaking the upwind nature of the scheme \citep[see][for details]{springel10,pakmor2011}, which can occur when the face is moving approximately at the speed of the contact discontinuity.
+Nonetheless, similarly accurate results have been found also when the Riemann problem is solved in the lab frame \citep[see, e.g.][]{Gaburov2011}, making the choice of the frame somewhat arbitrary.}

 So far, we have not defined yet the frame velocity, which in principle can be arbitrary.
-Consistently with \citep{hopkins15}, in the MFV case we will assume that the face is moving with the second-order quadrature point velocity between the interacting cells, as
+Consistently with \citet{hopkins15}, in the MFV case we will assume that the face is moving with the second-order quadrature point velocity between the interacting cells, as

 where $\mathbf{x}_{ij} = \mathbf{x}_i + h_i/(h_i+h_j)(\mathbf{x}_j-\mathbf{x}_i)$.
 Nonetheless, in all the tests reported here, we found negligible difference with the simple first-order estimate $\mathbf{w}_{ij}=0.5(\mathbf{\tilde{v}}_i+\mathbf{\tilde{v}}_j)$.
 As discussed in the original \textsc{gizmo} paper, this assumption is not guaranteed to capture the actual motion and deformation of the face.
 For this reason, we can assume that the face in reality is moving with the velocity of the contact wave, i.e. the wave for which the mass flux vanishes.